Cryptomines-Network/cryptomines-blockchain-gui/README.md

 ## Development

-1. This repo (chia-blockchain-gui) must be under chia-blockchain repo.
-Please follow the [installation steps for the chia-blockchain](https://github.com/LloydMontgomeryGarmadon/chia-blockchain/wiki/INSTALL#install-from-source).
+1. This repo (cryptomines-blockchain-gui) must be under cryptomines-blockchain repo.
+Please follow the [installation steps for the cryptomines-blockchain](https://github.com/LloydMontgomeryGarmadon/cryptomines-blockchain/wiki/INSTALL#install-from-source).
 Make sure to install from source code (git clone...).
 2. Run the `sh install-gui.sh` as instructed in the previous step.
-This will clone the chia-blockchain-gui under chia-blockchain repo.
+This will clone the cryptomines-blockchain-gui under cryptomines-blockchain repo.
 3. Run `npm run dev:gui`

 **When developing, please:**

 - Only edit the code with the **Vscode editor**.
-- Always have **chia-blockchain-gui opened as a root folder in the Vscode** and not chia-blockchain, or chia-blockchain-gui/packages/...
+- Always have **cryptomines-blockchain-gui opened as a root folder in the Vscode** and not cryptomines-blockchain, or cryptomines-blockchain-gui/packages/...
 Failing to do so will result in incorrect auto linting and auto formatting which would not go trough the CI quality checks.
 - When you open the repo in the vscode, click on "**Install recommended plugins**" pop-up.
-- To develop in testnet, please follow [these steps](https://github.com/LloydMontgomeryGarmadon/chia-blockchain/wiki/How-to-connect-to-the-Testnet).
+- To develop in testnet, please follow [these steps](https://github.com/LloydMontgomeryGarmadon/cryptomines-blockchain/wiki/How-to-connect-to-the-Testnet).
 - Please write tests for your code
 - When disabling an eslint rule, please provide a reason after two dashes (--), example: